aws-samples/amazon-eks-security-immersion-day/content/1-create-workspace-environment/onown/setup-cloud9/index.en.md

 * Your workspace should now look like this
 ![c9after](/static/images/create-workspace/cloud9-4.png)

-### Increase the disk size on the Cloud9 instance
+### Increase the disk size on the AWS Cloud9 instance

-::alert[The following command adds more disk space to the root volume of the EC2 instance that Cloud9 runs on.
+::alert[The following command adds more disk space to the root volume of the EC2 instance that AWS Cloud9 runs on.
 Once the command completes, we reboot the instance and it could take a minute or two for the IDE to come back online.]{header="Note"}

 ```bash